 Long story short: little things do count.

 For personal trainers, health coaches, bodywork therapists, and yoga teachers?
 There is a difference between me sending someone to you as a complement to the primary strategy vs. me sending someone to you because I think that what you offer benefits the client or patient more than what I have to offer.
 A client is someone I work with as a health coach or wellness educator.
-Patients come to me for traditional Chinese services and that can come in the form of wellness coaching combined with acupuncture, herbs, and/or hands-on treatment.
+Patients come to me for Chinese medicine and that can come in the form of wellness coaching combined with acupuncture, herbs, and/or hands-on treatment.
 There can be some overlap but I don’t mix the metaphors past a certain extent.
 (Note: I am always mindful of scope of practice; that there is an MD up the line from me often factors in, or I refer to Western practitioners if something I see is out of my realm).